siphry/siphry.github.io/HW4/index.md

 Nothing more satisfying than working through something with your classmates and getting it to work exactly how it's supposed to!

 After reviewing the grading rubric, I realized I needed to add something into the converter in case the user wrote something manually into the url query string.
-I added some simple checking that will prints a pleasant messages to the converter page if the user changes the value of 'miles' or 'units' in the url query string.
+I added some simple checking that will prints a pleasant message to the converter page if the user changes the value of 'miles' or 'units' in the url query string.

 ![miles_warning](https://siphry.github.io/HW4/images/miles_warning.PNG)